We are committed to protecting your personal information and being transparent about what we do with it, no matter how you interact with us.

 - the Privacy and Electronic Communications Regulation (2003)

 We won’t do anything with your information you wouldn’t reasonably expect.

 Processing of your personal information is carried out by or on behalf of the British Red Cross Society, incorporated by Royal Charter 1908; registered as a charity in England and Wales (220949), Scotland (SC037738) and the Isle of Man (0752); and Britcross Ltd registered as a company in England and Wales (00932598) (collectively ‘British Red Cross’).

 If you have any queries about our Privacy Notice, please get in touch with our Information Governance team:

 Head of Information Governance

-We may collect and store information about you when you interact with us.
+We may collect and store information about you when you share your contact details on the Trafficking Response hub.
 For example, this could be when you: